Here are some answers.

 Using points is just an optional strategy we recommend for booking any flights that are more expensive than 50% of normal market prices.

-We actually do the math on every mistake fare we share, we assume a minimum value of $.01 per point, and and have determined our fares to be better deals than using frequent flyer points.
+We actually do the math on every mistake fare we share, we assume a minimum cash value of $.01 per point, and and have determined our fares to be better deals than using frequent flyer points.

 All mistake fares we recommend to our subscribers can be purchased through major travel sites like Travelocity, Expedia, and sometimes the airlines themselves.